wesleyks/adre/README.md

 brew install adre

 adre init
+adre new "Babby's first ADR"
-adre
+adre serve
 ```

 ## Constraints

-- no other installs
+- user only needs to instal adre and nothing else
 - easy to use
-- migrate off adr-tools
+- support migrate off adr-tools
 - mostly compatible with adr-tools
 - minimal dependencies
+- adrs read well like a regular document (im looking at you, yaml frontmatter)